jacobtomlinson/gha-find-replace/README.md

           exclude: "**/*.py" # Do not modify Python files
 ```

-If you are getting an error message that reads, "refusing to allow a GitHub App to create or update workflow ..." it means that your GitHub action may be tring to edit your new workflow file.
+If you are getting an error message that reads, "refusing to allow a GitHub App to create or update workflow ..." it means that your GitHub action may be trying to edit your new workflow file.
 Omit this file from the find-and-replace search with `exclude: .`.

 ```yaml
 name: My Workflow